RathodDarshil/expo-linkrunner/README.md

-# Linkrunner Expo SDK
+# Linkrunner Expo Plugin

-An Expo package for integrating Linkrunner functionality into your Expo applications.
+An Expo plugin for integrating Linkrunner functionality into your Expo applications.

 ## Documentation